xled/xled-docs/docs/protocol_details.rst

 2. Among other data server responds with authentication token
 3. Application uses authentication_token in header of request to verify.

 Only after this handshake authentication token can be used in other calls.
 Most of them require it.
+Previous authentication token, if existed, is invalided.

 Verification of challenge-response
 ----------------------------------